rayruchira/rayruchira/README.md

 #### About Me

-I am an Applied AI researcher at rStream Recycling Inc. I recently graduated MS in Computer Science at the University of Texas at Austin, where I worked on making vision models more robust and analysing the motivation behind what humans want to automate.
+I am an Applied AI Research Engineer at rStream Recycling Inc. I recently graduated MS in Computer Science at the University of Texas at Austin, where I worked on making vision models more robust and analysing the motivation behind what humans want to automate.
 <p></p>